JMRI: Web SiteThis page discusses technical aspects of the JMRI web site.

-- jython, resources, xml, web - these are taken directly from the directories of the same name under trunk/jmri/.
-They are only occasionally referenced directly.
+- jython, resources, xml, web - these are taken directly from the directories of the same name in the JMRI/JMRI repository They are only occasionally referenced directly.

-- help - from the Subversion module and JavaHelp system, this has the internal structure described below and on our JavaHelp page.
+- help - also used for the JavaHelp system, this has the internal structure described below and on our JavaHelp page.

-The rest are from the trunk/jmri-website, and are checked out at the root of the web server.
+Another group are from the JMRI/website repository, and are checked out at the root of the web server.